 - Plan to use the map on the app, or print out your paper map at home!

-- Map and directions there and back (in case of phone troubles if traveling far)
+- Map and directions to Rothbury and back (in case of phone troubles)

 - List of important phone numbers (just in case)

 - Spare car keys (one is none, two is one)